trelau/pyOCCT/README.md

   process but are ignored.
 In some cases, this is due to the OCCT header files providing an interface but there is no implementation in the source.
 A better way to handle this could be useful.
+* The source code generation tool will comment out known issues and usually add a `// FIXME` line to something that is causing compilation problems.
+Figuring out what the root issue is would be helpful.

 ## Contributing
 For now, contributions to the source code will be incorporated manually.
 There